 In terms of programming for the institute, 2015-16 was a year of successes.
-The revised format of the Burt Jones Travel

-Experience was wellreceived, with accepted applications from Fellows and supported a start-up non-profit organization through seed funding and a community-based Fellow's work.
+The revised format of the Burt Jones Travel Experience accepted applications from Fellows and supported a start-up non-profit organization through seed funding and a community-based Fellow's work.